2DGD-F0TH/2DGD_F0TH/chapters/015_Tips_Tricks.md

 ### Jump Buffering

-A nice trick used mostly in 2D platformers to allow for smoother gameplay is "jump buffering".
+A nice trick used mostly in 2D platformers to allow for smoother gameplay is "jump buffering", also known as "input buffering".

 Normally when a character is mid-air, the jump button does nothing, in code: